muratk5n/thirdwave/en/2019/05/ike.md

-# Hurricane, Integrated Kinetic Energy
+# Hurricanes, Integrated Kinetic Energy

 IKE is calculated as